matta/rfc20/content/posts/please-respect-my-browser-font-size.md

 From personal experience: tweaking zoom every time I visit a new site is a drag.

-The sites where I have to adjust zoom almost invariably set font size to some fixed `px` value, thus ignoring my browser default.

-Browsers do support zoom quite well these days.
-It is easily accessible, and they even persist the zoom setting I choose across visits.
-I use this often, and I don't think the need for this feature will go away.
-I tend to want more zoom when my eyes are tired, and even the choice of font influences what I find most comfortable.
-This tweak seems likely to remain useful forever.

-Firefox even supports a larger default zoom, which I tried but found annoying.
-Zoom scales *everything*, including whitespace around icons, etc.  I generally only want larger main *body text*, not larger *everything*.
+Also, zoom scales *everything*, including spacing around icons, etc.  I generally only want larger main *body text*, not larger *everything*.

 ## What about the viewport meta tag?